junlong4321/tp/docs/UserGuide.md

 #### Command box and result display box

 The command box is the area for you to enter your commands.
-The result display box is where the result of each command is shown.
+The result display box shows the result of each command.
 It is located immediately below the command box.

 ![Command box and result display box](images/ugimages/CommandAndDisplayBox.png)